dettonville/dettonville.org/content/news/2021-01-31-mapstruct-1_4_2_Final-bug-fix-released.md

 ---
-title: "MapStruct 1.4.2.Final bug fix released"
+title: "Dettonville 1.4.2.Final bug fix released"
 author: Filip Hrisafov
 date: "2021-01-31"
 tags: [release, news]
 ---

-It is my pleasure to announce the 1.4.2.Final bug fix release of MapStruct.
+It is my pleasure to announce the 1.4.2.Final bug fix release of Dettonville.

 This release includes 2 enhancements, 10 bug fixes, and some documentation fixes.